 Another captivating feature of Tanah Lot Temple is the natural freshwater spring located at its base.
 Despite being surrounded by the salty waters of the sea, this spring continues to flow year-round, providing fresh water to the temple’s visitors and playing an essential role in its religious rituals.
 The existence of this freshwater spring is seen as a symbol of balance and harmony between the elements of land and sea, as well as between the material and spiritual realms.
 The spring is particularly significant in Balinese Hinduism, where water holds a deep ritualistic meaning.

 The spring’s water is considered sacred and is used during temple purification ceremonies.
 Pilgrims and visitors are invited to taste or receive a blessing from this holy water, which is believed to have cleansing and healing properties.
 Many devotees visit the spring to purify themselves spiritually, believing that drinking or bathing in the water can cleanse negative energy and bring blessings of health and prosperity.
-The ritual significance of the water is a key element of the spiritual practices at Tanah Lot Temple, where it is incorporated into regular offerings and ceremonies.
+The ritual significance of the water is a key element of the spiritual practices at Tanah Lot Temple History, where it is incorporated into regular offerings and ceremonies.

 Function of Tanah Lot Temple